sergiokopplin/indigo/_posts/2016-02-29-build-a-github-blog-part-1.markdown

 Already up-to-date.
 {% endhighlight %}

-- With either of the routes above, you may end up with changes you don't want to merge, as those may override
+- With either of the routes above, you may end up with changes you don't want to merge, as those may override custom code you've added, but decide that on a file-by-file basis.

 <div class="breaker"></div> <a id="dns-nameservers"></a>